myoharin/Caprifolium/README.md

-# Caprifolium.Lonicera
+# Caprifolium

+Caprifolium is a set of monadic web graph data structures that organises classes and methods which affects each other.

+Currently Supports Languages:
+- C# dotnet8.0

+Feel free to clone the project and compile this in dotne 6.0 or 7.0

+## Class Summary

+### Caprifolium.Loncera

-Lonicera is a data structure used to contain interlinked nodes, where every possible pair of nodes is ordered in a consistent list and interacts via a "Growth" lambda function.
+Caprifolium.Lonicera is a data structure used to contain interlinked nodes, where every possible pair of nodes is ordered in a consistent list and interacts via a commutative "Growth" lambda function.
 This is particularly useful when tracking the number of nodes in a relation web or the intervals between every note in a chord.

-Currently Supports Languages:
-- C#
+### Caprifolium.Knautia

+Caprifolium.Knautia is the same as Lonicera.
+However, rather than a pair, it can order every triple, quadruple, quintuple...etc of nodes consistently, "Growth"" lambda function applies all the same.

+The Knautia class should be used for organising and throughly analysing inter-relation data where each relation is defined by 3 or subjects, such as TriadicAnalysis.

+Hence, Lonicera is an effective subclass of Knautia.
+It is however implemented as a seperate class to reduce cognative complexity and to improve performance.

+`--still in development--`

+# Caprifolium Lonicera

 | | | | | | | | | | |
 |-|-|-|-|-|-|-|-|-|-|